 - 1 tsp pure vanilla extract or the seeds scraped from 1 vanilla bean

 - couple pinches freshly grated nutmeg optional

 - 4-6 organic apples or more, depending on size

 - popsicle sticks or spoons

-Nut butter Notes: I really like raw cashew butter in this caramel for a couple of reasons.
+- Nut butter Notes: I really like raw cashew butter in this caramel for a couple of reasons.
 First, it is a very thick/dense nut butter, so it helps make the caramel a little thicker.
 Second, it has a mellow, soft taste that works well in this caramel.
 But, you could substitute regular cashew butter, or raw/regular almond butter, or macadamia butter.
 So, for best flavor I’d choose either cashew, almond, or macadamia nut butter.
 If you have a nut allergy, you can either opt for sunflower butter (and maybe add some cinnamon or pumpkin pie spice to the mixture to bump up the flavor), or omit altogether and just have a date paste.
-This also works if you want to reduce the fat content in the caramel - you can either reduce the nut butter or omit it altogether.
+For a lower fat version, feel free to reduce the nut butter or omit it altogether.